-- Emissions reported by companies and verified by third parties (the highest quality). - ▶ Emissions reported by companies but not verified. - ▶ Emissions estimated by the investment manager.
+- Emissions reported by companies and verified by third parties (the highest quality). - Emissions reported by companies but not verified. - Emissions estimated by the investment manager.
 For example, within the infrastructure debt portfolio the emissions associated with an energy-from-waste ('EFW') asset have been estimated based on the emissions from the manager's other EFW assets. - Data unavailable.

-Based on the data provided by the investment managers, the Trustee has been able to report Scope 1 and 2 GHG Emissions and GHG Emissions per £m invested for 61% of the Scheme's total assets as at 31 December 2022.
+Based on the data provided by the investment managers, the Trustee has been able to report Scope 1 and 2 GHG Emissions and GHG Emissions per £m invested for 78% of the Scheme's total assets as at 31 December 2023.
+The Trustee has been able to report Scope 3 GHG Emissions and GHG Emissions per £m invested for 32% of the Scheme's total assets as at 31 December 2023.
 Where emissions data for an asset class as a whole has not been reported, the reason for the exclusion and the steps being taken to address the omission is included on the next page.
 For the avoidance of doubt, for mandates where data coverage is less than 100% the Trustee has not sought to use other methods to estimate the missing data.
-The majority of the

-Scheme's assets (c.
-77% as at 31 December 2022) are managed by Legal and General Investment Management ('LGIM') and LGIM currently makes no use of estimation techniques.
+The majority of the Scheme's assets (c.
+81% as at 31 December 2023) are managed by a single investment manager and that manager does not make use of estimation techniques.
 A breakdown of the level of data coverage for each asset class is included in the table on page 24.

-Assessment of data quality Proportion of data
+Proportion of data quality

+Asset class / Fund Scope 1 & 2 Scope 3

-Verified reported emissions 23%
+Verified reported emissions 3% 3%

-Unverified reported emissions 27%
+Unverified reported emissions 65% 16%

-Estimated by investment manager 11%
+Estimated by investment manager 10% 13%

-Not reported 39%
+Not reported 22% 68%